abinit/abinit/doc/tutorial/spin.md

 Finally, you can also remark that the stress tensor is affected by the presence of magnetism.
 This would also be true for the forces, but we don't remark it here because we are in high symmetry symmetry structure (all the forces are zeroed by symmetry), however this would be apparent for a less symmetric material.

-#### --- EB: I STOPPED HERE --- ###

-It is interesting to consider in more detail the distribution of eigenvalues for each direction of magnetization, which is best done by looking at the respective densities of state.
+It is interesting to consider in more detail the distribution of eigenvalues for each spin channel, which is best done by looking at the respective densities of state (DOS).
-To this end we have set [[prtdos]] = 1 in the input file, in order to obtain the density of states corresponding to spin-up and spin-down electrons (as soon as [[nsppol]] = 2).
+To this end we have set [[prtdos]] = 1 in the input file that will print the up and down DOS (as soon as [[nsppol]] = 2).
-The values of the DOS are in the files *tspin_1o_DS1_DOS* and *tspin_1o_DS2_DOS* for the magnetic and non-magnetic cases respectively.
-We can extract the values for use in a plotting software.
+The DOS data can be found in the files *tspin_1o_DS1_DOS* and *tspin_1o_DS2_DOS* for the non-magnetic and the magnetic cases respectively, which can be used with a plotting software.
-Traditionally, in order to enhance visibility, one plots the DOS of minority spin electrons using negative values.
+Traditionally, in order to enhance visibility, the DOS of minority spin electrons is done using negative values.
 If we compare the DOS of the magnetized system

 ![](spin_assets/bccfe_mag_dos2.jpg)